ARCTraining/hpc2-software/_sources/course/conda.md

 This command searches for packages based on the argument provided.
 It searches in package repositories called [Conda Channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html) which are remote websites where built Conda packages have been uploaded to.
-By default Conda uses the `defaults` channel which points to the Anaconda maintained package repository https://repo.anaconda.com/pkgs/main and https://repo.anaconda.com/pkgs/r.
+By default Conda installed with Miniforge uses the [`conda-forge` channel](https://conda-forge.org/).
-Other channels are also available such as [`conda-forge`](https://conda-forge.org/) and we can specify when installing packages or when searching which channels we wish to search.
+If you are using a different install of Conda, you may need to specify this channel.
+Alternatively, you may need to point to the Bioconda channel.

 ```bash
 $ conda search 'python[channel=conda-forge]'